What can Whistler residents do to reduce the impact of wildfires?

 Schedule the FireSmart Community Chipper Service

 Chipper service will re-start in the Spring 2020 Follow these steps to take advantage of the chipper service:

-This ensures crucial FireSmart information is shared, including structural and landscape considerations, and allows the RMOW to better plan work days based on the estimated material volume to be chipped.
+- This ensures crucial FireSmart information is shared, including structural and landscape considerations, and allows the RMOW to better plan work days based on the estimated material volume to be chipped.
+Please note you can receive a chipper service without an assessment, but it is recommended.

-- Step 3: Homeowners clean up their property based on the FireSmart recommendations and pile natural woody debris with no gravel or loose leaves.
+- Step 2: Homeowners clean up their property and pile natural woody debris with no gravel or loose leaves.

-- Step 4: Contact Scott Rogers to arrange for the FireSmart crew to chip and remove the piles of material at a later date.
+- Step 3: Contact firstname.lastname@example.org to arrange for the FireSmart crew to chip and remove the piles of material at a later date.

 Home owners do not need to be home to receive the chipping service and they can continue to receive the service as required.

 Please note that the chipper does not process loose debris (raked ground cover, ie leaves and needles, “garden debris”).
-If it can be raked it should be taken to the Nesters Transfer Station yard waste bin.
+If it can be raked it should be taken to the Function Transfer station yard waste bin.

 FireSmart home tips